Bezsonow/BEZSONOW/README.md

 # Hi there 👋.
 I am Kirill Bezsonov!
 ## I am a beginner data analyst with a passion for extracting valuable insights from large datasets.
+## :rocket: About me:

+:man_student: higher technical education (in the field of mechanical engineering)

+:airplane: I work for a company that manufactures unmanned aerial vehicles
 <!--
 **Bezsonow/BEZSONOW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.